Skip to main content

 How can I make sure I'm finding peer-reviewed/scholarly articles?

-Peer-reviewed articles are often the best sources of information for research (although there are exceptions), and your teacher will probably ask you to use at least some peer-reviewed articles when writing your paper.
+Peer-reviewed articles are often the best sources of information for research (although there are exceptions), and your teacher will probably ask you to use some peer-reviewed articles when writing your paper.
 The best way to ensure you are finding peer-reviewed articles is to search for articles using one of the library’s academic journal databases, found under the “Articles” link on the library’s homepage.
-The top two databases in this list (ProQuest Research Library and Academic OneFile (Gale)) contain the most peer-reviewed articles.
+The top 3 databases in this list (ProQuest Research Library, JSTOR and Gale Academic OneFile) contain the most peer-reviewed articles.
 Once you’re inside the database, look for a check box on the main search page that says “Peer Reviewed” or “Scholarly” and click it.
 This will ensure that all the results you get are from peer-reviewed journals.
 A screenshot of the "peer-reviewed" checkbox option is shown below.

-One important thing to watch out for: when you search a database like ProQuest Research Library and you click the "peer-reviewed" option, you are finding content from journals that the database has designated as peer-reviewed, but they apply this designation at the journal level, not at the article level.
+One important thing to watch out for: when you search a database like ProQuest Research Library and you click the "peer-reviewed" option, you are finding content from journals that the database has designated as peer-reviewed.
+This designation is applied at the journal level, not at the article level.
 As a result, non-peer-reviewed items may still show up in the results list, if they are present in a journal which is mostly peer-reviewed (see the FAQ question “What does peer-reviewed mean?” for more information about non-peer-reviewed articles in scholarly journals).

 Screen shot of ProQuest Research Library database